Traffic laws: The Highway Traffic Act

 It is dangerous and illegal to ride alongside other cyclists.
 Cyclists should always ride single file leaving a safe distance between riders.

-145 (6) Operation in single file - No person shall operate a bicycle or power-assisted bicycle on a highway beside a moped, mobility vehicle, bicycle or power-assisted bicycle that is operating in the same traffic lane.
+145 (6) Operation in single file - No person shall operate a bicycle or power-assisted bicycle on a highway beside a moped, bicycle or power-assisted bicycle that is operating in the same traffic lane.

 It is illegal and dangerous to cycle on sidewalks.
 Leaving the sidewalk to travel across a roadway poses a significant risk.